• Skip to primary navigation

 Getting There: One of the most popular day trips from London, you can reach Oxford by direct train from London Paddington.

 This University town is a must- visit for fans of English Literature, as Oxford was home to J.R.R.
 Tolkien, C.S.
-Lewis.
-Percy Shelley (Romantic poet), Oscar Wilde, Lewis Carroll (Alice in Wonderland) and more.
+Lewis, Percy Shelley (Romantic poet), Oscar Wilde, Lewis Carroll (Alice in Wonderland) and more.

-If you're deciding between a day trip to Cambridge or Oxford, there's slightly more to do in Oxford, so can be kept for a longer weekend trip.
+If you're deciding between a day trip to Cambridge or Oxford, there's slightly more to do in Oxford, so that can be kept for a longer weekend trip.

 Cambridge